Enhancing Mental Health Clinics’ Ability to Provide Quality Care

 Outcomes and Lessons Learned:

-- Generated considerable interest in and use of the database among mental health clinics and behavioral health agencies statewide;
+Generated considerable interest in and use of the database among mental health clinics and behavioral health agencies statewide, including the following results:

-- Assessed the capacity of the State’s mental health clinics and behavioral health agencies to manage and evaluate utilization and outcomes data; and
+Assessed the capacity of the State’s mental health clinics and behavioral health agencies to manage and evaluate utilization and outcomes data, which found that:

 Co-Funding and Additional Funds Leveraged: N/A